zelinskiyvasyldev/paperless-ai/README.md

 - 🤖 AI-powered document analysis using OpenAI API and Ollama (Mistral, llama, phi 3, gemma 2)
 - 🏷️ Automatic title, tag and correspondent assignment
-  - 🏷️ Predefine what documents will be processed based on existing tags (optional).
+  - 🏷️ Predefine what documents will be processed based on existing tags (optional). 🆕
+  - 📑 Choose to only use Tags you want to be assigned. 🆕
+    - THIS WILL DISABLE THE PROMPT DIALOG!
+  - ✔️ Choose if you want to assign a special tag (you name it) to documents that were processed by AI. 🆕
-- 🔨 (NEW) Manual mode to do analysing by hand with help of AI.
+- 🔨 Manual mode to do analysing by hand with help of AI. 🆕
 - 🚀 Easy setup through web interface
 - 📊 Document processing dashboard
 - 🔄 Automatic restart and health monitoring